drevops/vortex/README.md

 ## Approach

-Use **tested** Drupal project template with DevOps integrations for CI and hosting platforms
+Use **tested** Drupal project scaffold with DevOps integrations for CI and hosting platforms

 ## How it works

 1. You run the installer script once
-2. DrevOps integrates the latest project template release into your codebase
+2. DrevOps integrates the latest project scaffold release into your codebase
 3. You choose which changes to commit

 [Read more about architecture](https://docs.drevops.com/latest/introduction/architecture/)